Testing the mixture model hypothesis via spectral gap: Introduction

+Here we mention two variants of the quantity $s(\mu)$.
+For the first variant, we change equal weight mixtures to unequal weight mixtures.
+For the second one, we take into account the difference between the first order statistics of the two subpopulations.

-In Definition \ref{defsmu}, we require $\mu$ to be written as an equal weight mixture of $\mu_{1}$ and $\mu_{2}$.
-However, in practice, mixtures of distributions often do not have equal weights.
-So one may ask what happens if we modify Definition \ref{defsmu} to allow mixtures of unequal weights.
-The following result says that if we do so, then the resulting quantity differs by at most a constant factor that depends on the weights. \begin{lemma} Let $\mu\in\mathcal{P}_{2}(\mathbb{R}^{d})$ and $0<\alpha\leq\frac{1}{2}$.
+Recall that in the definition of $s(\mu)$, the supremum in (\ref{defsmueq}) is taken over all possible equal weight mixture decompositions $\mu=\frac{1}{2}\mu_{1}+\frac{1}{2}\mu_{2}$.
+The following lemma says that if we modify the definition of $s(\mu)$ so that the supremum is taken over unequal weight mixture decompositions, the resulting quantity differs by at most a constant factor that depends on the weights. \begin{lemma} Let $\mu\in\mathcal{P}_{2}(\mathbb{R}^{d})$ and $0<\alpha\leq\frac{1}{2}$.
 Then

 where the supremum is over all probability measures $\nu_{1},\nu_{2}$ on $\mathbb{R}^{d}$ such that $\mu=\alpha\nu_{1}+(1-\alpha)\nu_{2}$. \end{lemma}